Olivia Tchine: Early life and education

 Tchine began playing netball at James Dixon Primary School, then more seriously as part of her first club Sabina.
-She graduated with a BSc in Sports Therapy from the University of East London in 2025.
+She studied at the University of Hertfordshire and later transferred to the University of East London where she graduated with a BSc in Sports Therapy in 2025.

 Club career

 London Pulse

 Tchine is a product of the London Pulse pathway and made her senior debut for the club in the 2019 Super League season.
 She helped Pulse reach the 2023 Super League final however they lost to Loughborough Lightning.
 Tchine helped the side win their first Super League Grand final in 2025, defeating Loughborough Lightning 53-45.
+In 2026 Tchine reached a third Super League Grand final but lost to Manchester Thunder in the final.

 International career

 Tchine has played for England's age group teams throughout her career including as part of the winning U17 and U21 Europe Netball Championships sides in 2017 and 2018.

 She was part of the Futures programme before making her senior debut in 2022 against Uganda.
 Tchine was part of the squad that secured a historic Silver Medal at the 2023 Netball World Cup in Cape Town.

 She was named in the squad for the 2025 Netball Nations Cup and played in the final against South Africa where England won gold.
 She was named Player of the Series after a standout performance in the final saw her score 49 goals for England with 100% accuracy.

+In June 2026 Tchine was selected into the 2026 Commonwealth Games team and named as vice-captain.